Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Standalone Mode Payment Services

-This section describes how to process payment services featured in the Acceptance Devices
+Use the information in this section to process payment services in the Acceptance Devices

 app when operated in Standalone mode.